 Introvert Personality Traits That are Product Management Superpowers

 Now that we’ve tackled a few of the misconceptions that at face value may discourage introverts from pursuing product management, let’s talk about their hidden product management superpowers.
-Here’s a few ways introverts, or people with many introverted tendencies, can tap into and leverage their natural personality traits as product management superpowers.
+Here are a few ways introverts, or people with many introverted tendencies, can tap into and leverage their natural personality traits as product management superpowers.

 Making Unbiased Observations